 Liability of Lost Packages

 Did you know?
-The seller is responsible for the package until it reaches the buyer.
+On most marketplaces, the seller is responsible for the package until it reaches the buyer.
 This means that as a seller, even though the package is out of your hands – you are responsible for it until the tracking states “Delivered” or “Notice Left”.
 While you may have written policies that differ from this for your own business, in the eyes of the most marketplaces the standard is as mentioned above.

 What Should You Do if a Package is Lost?